DumpAnalysis/eiq-polymon/README.md

 Q: What is the osquery version bundled with PolyMon

-Ans: The current release of PolyMon is bundled with osquery version 4.5.0
+Ans: The current release of PolyMon is bundled with osquery version 5.2.2

-Q. What is the version of PolyLogyx Extension bundled with PolyMon
+Q. What is the version of EclecticIQ Extension bundled with PolyMon

-Ans: The current release of PolyMon is bundled with PolyLogyx Extension version 1.0.40.4
+Ans: The current release of PolyMon is bundled with EclecticIQ Extension version 4.0.0.0

 Q. Can PolyMon be deployed, and monitored, through a central server?

 Ans: No. PolyMon is meant for a single computer usage.
-For getting the same functionality across a fleet of endpoints to be managed centrally, use PolyLogyx ESP.
+For getting the same functionality across a fleet of endpoints to be managed centrally, use [EclecticIQ ER](https://github.com/eclecticiq/eiq-er-ce) solution.

 Q. Can PolyMon co-exist with osquery agent installed via other mechanism?

-Ans: It can, as long as the other osquery agent is not using PolyLogy Extension at the same time.
+Ans: It can, as long as the other osquery agent is not using EclecticIQ Extension at the same time.

-Q. I only see some tabs filled with data while others are empty.
+Q. I see some event tabs filled with data quicker than others.
 Why?

-Ans: The tool auto-populates the data for some event types (File, Process, Socket, DNS, DNS Response, SSL and Image Load).
-For other event tabs, the data is fetched by the push of "Refresh" button.
+Ans: The tool pre-populates the data for some event types (File, Process, Socket, DNS, DNS Response, SSL and Image Load).
+For other event tabs, the data is fetched on-demand.

 Q. Sometimes the UI hangs or shows 'Not responding'.
 Why?